Redimensionner le texte-+=

 Overview:

 The Seniors Abuse and Information Line (SAIL) is a provincial helpline that provides a safe place for older adults, and those who care about them, to talk to someone about situations where they feel they are being abused or mistreated, or to receive information about elder awareness prevention.
-At the time of posting, SAIL operates 5 days a week (except statutory holidays) between 8:00 am and 8:00 pm.
+SAIL operates 5 days a week (except holidays) between 8:00 am and 8:00 pm.
+Intake Workers must be available for shift assignments during these hours.

 Key Duties and Responsibilities:

-• Answer SAIL during operational hours and assess callers’ needs; provide callers with information and assistance on elder abuse identification, response and prevention; and refers callers to the legal and victim service programs of Seniors First BC and to external resources;
+• Answer SAIL during assigned times and assess callers’ needs; provide callers with information and assistance on elder abuse identification, response and prevention; and refers callers to the legal and victim service programs of Seniors First BC and to external resources;

 • Provide callers with emotional and practical support to assist them with the impacts of elder abuse, neglect and self-neglect;